Aaron Hernandez trial: Fiancée shows her loyalty with a new last name

 “Oh geez, I’d have to look,” Jenkins-Hernandez said, signaling that doing so would require disrobement.
 Judge Jeffrey Locke spared her of that.

-On another occasion she was asked what Hernandez would do down in his basement man cave – which included a pool table, bar, weight room and movie theatre.
+On another occasion she was asked what Hernandez would do down in his basement man cave – which included a pool table, bar, weight room and movie theater.
 She claimed she didn’t know.

 “Man-cave stuff,” Judge Jeffrey Locke offered, stepping in.